- General Info

 Doe or Fawn?

 During the fall, it can often be difficult to distinguish adult does and fawn deer, particularly if seen alone.
-In recent years, about 30% of the total antlerless deer harvest has been fawns (5–7 months old), split roughly as 13% doe fawns and 17% buck fawns.
+In recent years, about 20% of the total antlerless deer harvest has been fawns (5–7 months old), with nearly even proportions of doe fawns and buck fawns.
 Though fawns provide excellent table fare, some hunters prefer to target adult deer.
-Taking adult female deer contributes to management objectives, and passing buck fawns may allow some of them to be available later as antlered bucks.
+Taking female deer contributes to management objectives, and passing buck fawns may allow some of them to be available later as antlered bucks.
 By learning the differences between antlerless deer, hunters can make more informed harvest choices.

 Hunting Tips